iancleary/fastrf/README.md

 The `requirements.txt` and `runtime.txt` enable Netlify to build the docs.

-> They are not for fastrf development. pyproject.toml specifies flit settings
+> They are not for fastrf development. pyproject.toml specifies poetry's settings

 These are required to configure Netlify's deployment and pull request previews for mkdocs